 You have two different types of welcome emails:

 - Site-Wide Welcome Emails that aren’t tied to a specific class (so this includes folks that have just signed up and bought their first course, and others who have signed up for a free trial or even those who are just checking you out.)

 - Course-Specific Welcome Emails that are sent only to new full members of specific courses (free or paid courses, but not for free trial members).

-My top tips for your welcome emails:
+4 tips to improve your welcome emails:

 - Draft a compelling, personal hello.
-Tell them a little about you, and share a favourite recent testimonial or two that might help solidify their purchase decision (or tip the tables if they’re considering a purchase).
+Tell them a little about you, and share a favorite recent testimonial or two that might help solidify their purchase decision (or tip the tables if they’re considering a purchase).

-- Invite your student to visit your social media channels, like twitter or Facebook.
+- Invite your student to visit your social media channels, like Twitter or Facebook.
 This is also a way for them to get to know you a little more.

 - Offer a sweet sign-up bonus.
 Sending them free access to a small bonus course, a free guide, or an exclusive download are great ways to confirm they’ve made the right choice by checking you out.